 Who Must Follow HOS Rules?

-In the United States, the HOS rules apply to CMV drivers involved in interstate commerce.
+In the United States, the commercial vehicle drivers hours of service regulations rules apply to CMV drivers involved in interstate commerce.
 This includes drivers of trucks, buses, and other large vehicles used for business purposes.
 Specifically, drivers must follow HOS rules if their vehicle:

 - Has a gross vehicle weight rating (GVWR) of over 10,000 pounds.